isomerpages/moe-chijolotn/_learn-at-ij-oln/Student Well Being/Sexuality Education.md

 </ol>
 <p>You may click&nbsp;<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener"><strong><u>here</u></strong>&nbsp;</a>for more information on MOE Sexuality Education.</p>
 <h4><strong>OVERVIEW OF CHIJ OUR LADY OF THE NATIVITY&rsquo;S SEXUALITY EDUCATION PROGRAMME FOR 2023</strong></h4>
 <p>4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener"><strong><u>here</u></strong>&nbsp;</a>for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click&nbsp;<a href="https://go.gov.sg/moe-sexuality-education-scope" target="_blank" rel="noopener"><strong><u>here</u></strong>&nbsp;</a>for more information on the scope of Sexuality Education in the school curriculum.</p>
 <p>5.
 The subjects that incorporate topics on sexuality include:</p>
 <ol style="list-style-type: lower-alpha;">
 <li>Science</li>
-<li>Form Teacher Guidance Period (FTGP)</li>
 <li>Character and Citizenship Education (CCE)</li>
 </ol>
 <p><strong>Sexuality Education</strong>&nbsp;: &ldquo;Curious Minds (2nd Edition)&rdquo; (Primary 5 &amp; 6) Teaching &amp; Learning resource package</p>